kahunacohen/learn-docker/ch5/README.md

 VOLUME {ARRAY OF PATHS}
 ```

-So, for example, the standard MongoDB image defines volumes where it will store data in its Dockerfile.
+So, for example, the standard MongoDB image defines in its Dockerfile volumes where it will store data.
 We can see this by
 doing:

 ```